chunyang-wen/chunyang-wen.github.io/_posts/2019-11-05-python-setup.md

 #### install_requires

-This descripts the requirements of your package.
+This describes the requirements of your package.
 Valid forms are:

 + numpy
 + numpy==1.0.0